IRS-JSSW/HDBResalePriceRecommender/README.md

     - 6.3 Installation and User Guide
     - 6.4 1-2 pages individual project report per project member, including: Individual reflection of project journey:
       - (1) personal contribution to group project
-      - (2) what learnt is most useful for you
+      - (2) what have you learnt that is most useful for you
       - (3) how you can apply the knowledge and skills in other situations or your workplaces
     - 6.5 List of Abbreviations (if applicable)
     - 6.6 References (if applicable)